acaglayan/SAR-W-MixMAE/README.md

 ---

 ## Checkpoints
 Release artifacts (pretrained weights and fine‑tuned heads) will be added as GitHub Releases.
-After uploading, update this section with links and example `--finetune` usage.
+TODO: After uploading, update this section with links and example `--finetune` usage.

 ---